scendmoney/CraftTrust-Resurrection/docs/BUSINESS_DOMAIN.md

 # CraftTrust - Business Domain Analysis

+*Status: Fully operational platform as of January 2025*

 ## Industry Context

 CraftTrust operates in the highly regulated cannabis industry, providing a comprehensive B2B2C platform that addresses the complex needs of cannabis supply chain management, compliance tracking, and marketplace operations.
 The platform serves as a critical infrastructure layer connecting licensed cultivators, distributors, retailers, and end consumers while ensuring full regulatory compliance.